ADVERTISEMENT

 lightpoet / Shutterstock

+Most people can drive safely well into old age.
 Normal aging does affect driving, but there isn’t a set age when a person is no longer safe behind the wheel.
-In fact, most people can safely drive well into old age.
-When people become unsafe to drive, it’s generally the result of an underlying medical condition or medications, not reaching a certain age.
+When it’s unsafe for someone to drive, it’s generally the result of an underlying medical condition or medications.

-Get involved by regularly checking the driving of your parent or other senior driver in your life and by looking out for these warning signs.
+Though the numbers can be concerning, you can minimize risks by getting involved and regularly checking the driving of your parent or other senior driver in your life.
+Here’s what to look out for.

 Be on alert for red flags.